 - a) The following uses are prohibited in all land use designations in this Plan: - i.
-Uses that are noxious, polluting, or produce or store hazardous substances;

-- ii.
-Uses that involve waste management, recycling and/or the storage of contaminated materials: - iii.
-Drive-through commercial and/or restaurant facilities;

-- iv.
-Commercial uses requiring extensive outdoor storage areas (with the exception of seasonal markets and garden centres); and - v.
+Uses that are noxious, polluting, or produce or store hazardous substances; - ii.
+Uses that involve waste management, recycling and/or the storage of contaminated materials; - iii.
+Drive-through commercial and/or restaurant facilities; - iv.
+Commercial uses requiring extensive outdoor storage areas; and - v.
 Auto-oriented land uses including motor vehicle sales, gas stations and car washes. - b) An implementing Zoning By-law may incorporate general provisions setting out those uses which are prohibited in all zone categories.